 Students are required to take the senior capstone course and achieve a grade of B- or better to be granted writing proficiency in the major.

 Students pursuing certification to teach dance must complete the dance major and one of the dance education courses offered in the department.
 In addition, see the Education Department for specifics regarding secondary education courses.
 Be aware that a ninth semester student teaching in the school system may be required at the undergraduate level, or students may engage in the 4 + 1 Accelerated Degree option available through the Graduate Programs in Education.

 Concentration in Arts Administration:

 Students who wish to pursue a concentration in arts administration must complete a dance major.
 Additional courses are required in business management and are designed to give students a fundamental knowledge in the content areas of business, arts administration, and economics.
 Students must complete the following courses: BUS 110 (3), BUS 120 (3), BUS 170 (3), BUS 229 (3), BUS 270 (3), BUS 375 (3), and EC 100 or EC 101(3).
-See details of double major opportunity under Business Management.
+See details under Business Management.

 Science with Dance Concentration:

 See the Biological Sciences Department for details.